knes1/elktail/README.md

 `go get github.com/knes1/elktail`

-This will automatically download, compile and install the app.
+This will automatically download, compile and install the latest version of the app.
 After that you should have `elktail` executable in your `$GOPATH/bin`.

 #### Install Using Hombrew (OS/X)